-The Central London campus is located at 11 Bedford Square.
+Royal Holloway London Graduate School is located at 11 Bedford Square, Stewart House and Senate House.
 Nearby Underground stations include: Tottenham Court Road (Central and Northern lines), Goodge Street (Northern Line), Holborn (Central and Piccadilly lines), Russell Square (Piccadilly line), Euston Square (Circle, Hammersmith & City and Metropolitan lines).
 It can also be access by numerous bus routes, we recommend using Transport for London’s journey planner for specific routes.

 Do I need to print my ticket?

 You don't need to print your ticket, simply turn up on the evening and we will look up your ticket by the name you booked with.

 No, you won't need to book separate tickets for your guests.
 Do bring along any friends or family who you would like to share the day with, but please note that in some of our busier talks we may have to implement a one guest per visitor system.

 Where can I see the programme for an Open Evening?